spsaucier/clearspend-mobile/README.md

 ## Setup

 1. Open terminal in `restserver` directory (`cd restserver`)
-2. Install modules with `npm install`
+2. Install modules with `yarn install`

 ## Run local REST Server
 (Assumes the setup steps have been done)